 The three column layout consists of a center section where your instructor will post information about the course, links to resources and assignments, and other activities you'll be doing on Moodle.
 On either side are blocks which you can use to navigate around Moodle, as well as access resources specific to your course such as your grades, upcoming assignments, discussion forums, announcements, and a calendar.

 On occasion, you may see a course page with a two column layout.
-This works exactly the same as a three column layout except that all blocks are on one side of your screen (on the right).
+This works exactly the same as a three column layout except that all blocks are on one side of your screen.

 You'll notice that on smaller screens such as a phone or small tablet, the page layout will rearrange for easier viewing: Blocks (Navigation, Activities, Calendar, etc.) will move to the bottom of the screen, below the main course content.

 Submit assignments on time.
 Really, you already know this, but on Moodle your instructor may close assignments for late submissions, so don't expect to be able to electronically submit an assignment past the deadline.